Unlimity/Stinson/README.md

 ### Commands

 Commands are another main component of Elm architecture.
 These classes represent an action that is need to be executed and provide all necessary parameters for that.
-There is only one predefined command: `None`.
+There is only one predefined command object: `None`.
 In out sample project we have defined only one additional command:

 ```kotlin
     class LoginCommand(val login: String, val password: String) : Command()